gleicher/gleicher.github.io/content/pages/Advice/undergrad-research/index.md

 It is my job (as a Professor) to educate students - mentoring students doing projects is one way I do that.

 To be blunt, supervising undergrad projects isn't an efficient use of my time.
-I can lecture to an undergrad class and educate many students are a time (I've taught computer graphics to close to 200).
+I can lecture to an undergrad class and educate many students are a time (I've taught computer graphics to over 200).
 So, if I am going to do it, I have to have some other incentive.
 Usually, this means that the project needs to be something I am interested in, and need some help getting done.

 Therefore, with a project, there is usually something you are already able to do that we build on.